Rama Shama Bhama

 The film revolves around a married cartoonist Rama who has an affair with Priya.
 When she finds out about his personal life, she still continuously pursues him.
 Rest of the film revolves around Rama reuniting with his wife who plans it with the help of his friend.
 The film was produced by K. Manju.
 The cinematography and editing was handled by PKH Dass and Nagendra Urs.
 The film's soundtrack was composed by Gurukiran.

-The film was a remake of the 1995 Tamil film, Sathi Leelavathi.
+The film was a remake of the 1995 Tamil film, Sathi Leelavathi which itself was inspired by the 1989 film She Devil.
 The film was critical and a commercial success, and completed a 16-week run at a theatre in Bangalore.

 Plot

 Priya (Daisy Bopanna) is an orphan who faced hardships in her childhood.
-Now as an adult she dreams of having a comfortable and luxurious life by seeking a rich man who will love her and provide everything to her.
+Now as an adult she dreams of having a comfortable and luxurious life by seeking a rich man who will love her and provide everything for her.
 Raja (Aniruddha Jatkar), is a colleague of Priya who is in love with her, but Priya rejects his love as he is not affluent.

 Ram (Ramesh Aravind) is a professional cartoonist with a successful career and family.
-He lives with his wife is Bhama mani (Urvashi) and his two children Ravi (Master Goutham) and Gowri (Baby Priyanka), his father Rangaswamy (H. G. Dattatreya).
-One day when Ram is looking to buy an apartment contacts the Real Estate company where Priya works.
+He lives with his wife, Bhama mani (Urvashi) and his two children Ravi (Master Goutham) and Gowri (Baby Priyanka), and his father Rangaswamy (H. G. Dattatreya).
+One day when Ram is looking to buy an apartment, he contacts the real estate company where Priya works.
 Priya shows him around the apartment and soon they begin to have an affair.
 Priya has no idea that Ram is married and has children.

-Ram and Priya decide to go to Goa on a 3 day vacation and while at the airport ready to depart, Ram's college friend Dr.Shyam Sajjan (Kamal Haasan) bumps into him.
-Dr. Shyam Sajjan is a bit eccentric and never leaves Ram's side even though Ram tries to get rid of him on multiple occasion.
+Ram and Priya decide to go to Goa on a 3-day vacation and while at the airport ready to depart, Ram's college friend Dr.Shyam Sajjan (Kamal Haasan) bumps into him.
+Dr. Shyam Sajjan is a bit eccentric and never leaves Ram's side even though Ram tries to get rid of him on multiple occasions.
 Ram wants to conceal his affair with Priya from Dr. Shyam Sajjan as he is aware of Ram's family and children.
-Ram successfully tries to evade Dr. Shyam on the aircraft by lying that he is going to stay with his friend but again gets caught in the Hotel reception while trying to check-in.
+Ram successfully tries to evade Dr. Shyam on the aircraft by lying that he is going to stay with his friend but again gets caught in the hotel reception while trying to check-in.
 Ram still pretends that he doesn't know Priya and Priya goes along with the deception.
 In the night, while Ram is trying to carry Priya to bed, he has a muscle pull and is injured.
-Upon the unavailability of a Hotel doctor, the Hotel requests if any guest is a Doctor and can help Ram.
-Dr. Shyam Sajjan shows up and discovers that Ram is lying all along and is indeed having an affair with Priya.
-He tries to warm Ram that it is not the right thing to do, but Ram blind in love, rejects Dr. Shyam's advice.
+Upon the unavailability of a hotel doctor, the hotel requests if any guest who is a doctor can help Ram.
+Dr. Shyam Sajjan shows up and discovers that Ram has been lying all along and is indeed having an affair with Priya.
+He tries to warn Ram that it is not the right thing to do, but Ram blind in love, rejects Dr. Shyam's advice.